gregives/gregives.co.uk/contents/blog/my-markdown-it-configuration.md

 ### Configuring Highlight.js

 Firstly, I configure highlight.js.
-You can use the syntax highlighter of your choice in conjunction with highlight.js; the most popular syntax highlighting libraries are [highlight.js and Prism](https://github.com/search?l=JavaScript&o=desc&q=syntax+highlighting&s=stars&type=Repositories), it's up to you which you use.
+You can use the syntax highlighter of your choice in conjunction with markdown-it; the most popular syntax highlighting libraries are [highlight.js and Prism](https://github.com/search?l=JavaScript&o=desc&q=syntax+highlighting&s=stars&type=Repositories), it's up to you which you use.
 I do two things in setting up syntax highlighting:

 1. Change the `classPrefix` to `highlight__`.
 All my other class names use BEM so I felt the need to do this for consistency's sake.
 2. Set up language aliases.
 I've only needed one alias, namely highlighting `vue` code blocks as `html`.